 A talented, highly experienced group of nearly 170 men and women comprises the Summer School faculty.
 Many teach at Exeter during the regular school year; many are instructors at other private and public secondary schools, some are college or university professors, and some are engaged in graduate studies.

 Teaching Interns work closely with experienced instructors.
 In addition to developing close working relationships with faculty mentors, Interns participate in seminars on teaching and residential life.
 They attend their own class, a seminar on the art of teaching, and gather together for evening programs.
 The Intern Program is coordinated by a team of faculty members who help Interns explore the complexities of teaching in and beyond the classroom.
 While experienced instructors teach Summer School courses, Interns have opportunities for co-teaching and, by term's end, for teaching on their own.

 Interns live in dormitories under the supervision of veteran faculty members, and share in the responsibility of overseeing the residential program.
 Dormitory responsibilities include working with a small number of advisees, taking duty nights, and establishing an adult living presence in the residence halls.

 As faculty members, Interns involve themselves actively in the many facets of residential school life.
 The Director of Student Activities assigns Interns chaperoning responsibilities for Polar Bear swimming (early morning treks to the Atlantic Ocean), evening social functions, and off-campus excursions (whale watching, trips to museums, etc.).

-Summer School 2015 begins on Sunday, July 5th, and ends Saturday, August 8th, with Interns arriving a week early on June 29th for orientation.
-The Intern stipend for the 2015 session is $3,195 plus room and board.
+Summer School 2016 begins on Sunday, July 3rd, and ends Friday, August 5th, with Interns arriving a week early on June 27th for orientation.
+The Intern stipend for the 2015 session was $3,195 plus room and board.